cewarkentin/Pewlett-Hackard-Analysis/README.md

 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 The summary addresses the two questions and contains two additional queries or tables that may provide more insight.

+I do not like the eligibility for the mentorship program being based on employee age-- I would prefer to look at length of employment as a measure of whether or not an employee should be eligible for mentorship and moving upward in the company.
+Or if there was data on employee performance.